Raw Toonage, on CBS

 Disney Wiki; IMDb; Retro Junk; TV.com; TV Tropes; Wikipedia

 This was a short-lived Saturday morning cartoon, in 1992.
 Each week the show was hosted by a different Disney character (I mainly remember Sebastian the crab and Ludwig von Drake).
-And there were several different segments, mini-cartoons within the half hour.
+And there were a few different segments, mini-cartoons within the half hour.

 There was Marsupilami, this critter with a really long tail, who had a gorilla friend named Maurice.
 (Apparently Marsupilami was a comic book in the 1950s, though I never heard of him before this cartoon.)
 He basically had wacky adventures in the jungle, which often involved outwitting a human poacher named Norman.
 I remember thinking Marsupilami was from Australia, though looking at Wikipedia, it seems he was from South America.
 Anyway, Marsupilami later got his own show too (Wikipedia), which was pretty much the same as the Raw Toonage segment.
 (This was probably my favorite part of the show).